TheoreticalEcosystemEcology/alien/README.md

 -   `git fetch` / `git pull` before you do anything else
 -   new branches must be made from `master` -- if not, you are responsible for rebasing
 -   good commit messages are 72 chars on the first line and explain what has been done in the imperative tone.
 A good rule of thumb is that if you say "If merged, this commit will" before the commit message, it should be a sentence.
 A good commit message is: `add informations about development practices`.
 A bad commit message is `CONTRIBUTING changes`
--   if the branching complexity of your function is \> 3 (number of nested for / if / while), rewrite
+-   if the branching complexity of your function is &gt; 3 (number of nested for / if / while), rewrite

 ### Styleguide